-- Blogs for Sale: I have worked with Chelsea at Blogs for Sale four times now to sell my blogs and had a great experience with her.
+- Niche Investor: I have worked with Chelsea at Niche Investor four times now to sell my blogs and had a great experience with her.
 She’s my number one recommendation for a great broker to sell your blog with!

 - Motion Invest: Another good option for selling your blog through a broker.